 Currently, many emergency radio communication systems within King County lack the capacity to manage normal daily operations and many others are unable to accommodate any growth in their existing operations.
 None of the existing systems could manage the additional radio traffic which would occur in the event of a large or widespread disaster.
 Communication links between jurisdictions are practically nonexistent, making coordination of a response to a major emergency difficult or impossible.
 Existing communication systems are also physically vulnerable to earthquakes or other natural catastrophes.
-Major dispatch centers is destroyed during a major disaster, emergency-911 response in the affected area would be drastically curtailed.
+Major dispatch centers currently have no backup facilities and if one of these dispatch centers is destroyed during a major disaster, emergency-911 response in the affected area would be drastically curtailed.